 Strong airborne chemicals — from essential oils, aerosols, smoke, or heavy fragrance — can irritate the respiratory system and add stress to the body.
 In a dog with epilepsy, stress or irritation can lower seizure threshold.

+Epilepsy is already present in the brain.
 Environment can influence how stable that system stays.🧠

 Important reality check for epi-dog parents